-Caption: Compared with a chimpanzee hand, at left, the human hand, at right, has shorter fingers and palms and a longer, stronger more flexible thumb.
+Chimp and Human Hands (image) University of Utah Caption Compared with a chimpanzee hand, at left, the human hand, at right, has shorter fingers and palms and a longer, stronger more flexible thumb.
 That not only allows fine manipulation of tools and other objects, but allows humans to make a clenched fist, which apes cannot.
 A new University of Utah study argues that human hands evolved not only for manual dexterity, but for fighting.
 Credit Denise Morgan for the University of Utah.
 Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.